School of Medicine Homepage

 Introduction

-Planning CME Activities for Physicians
+Planning CME Activities

 • Design the educational activity to consider treatment options that are fair and balanced, discussing the pros and cons of each treatment option and considering all options within a class of treatment options when the activity is clinical in nature and pharmacological and/or surgical interventions will be discussed.